 “The nurse was highly accommodating with answering questions and talking through travel options for Canada.”

-“I came in for last shot before traveling to Canada and it was fast and painless.”
+“I came in for last shot before travelling to Canada and it was fast and painless.”

 “Great job!
 On time.
 Precise.
 Great communication.
 Thank You!”